 Tucked away to the side of a former railway station nestles The Den.
 The private and sheltered retreat, which used to be the railway sidings, has panoramic views across open countryside to the nearby village of Husthwaite and to the iconic White Horse at Kilburn on the Hambleton Hills above Thirsk.
-The unique self-catering accommodation can sleep six, but also has the added bonus of a grassy space outside for a couple of tent pitches and an electric hook-up for a small camper-van.
-It is well suited for friends' get-togethers or families, who can have the whole site to themselves.
+The unique self-catering accommodation can sleep six - it is well suited for friends' get-togethers or families, who can have the whole site to themselves.

 The Den is thoughtful, quirky and green in equal measure.
 Electricity is courtesy of the on-site wind turbine, while the building is very well insulated – meaning warm and cosy in winter and cool in hot weather (with a comfortable atmosphere maintained by the heat recovery ventilation throughout the building).
 When the village got the go-ahead for a new hall, the lovely timber floor and many other features were saved from the original building and brought to The Den.
 Many other items here are upcycled and reclaimed too, but there's also no lack of up-to-date technology.
 A high-spec kitchen – open-plan to the main living area – is comprehensively supplied with decent knifes, and matching crockery, pots, pans and glasses.
 Six can easily sit around the dining table, while there's a smart TV, dishwasher and good speed wifi (available on the whole site).